Skip to main content

 Most organizations have not updated their mental model quickly enough to match this shift.
 AP is still viewed through an operational lens, even as its underlying asset class has become one of the most dynamic sources of financial leverage inside the enterprise.
 The economics changed quietly, and the category hasn't kept up.

-This framing created what may be the most expensive misconception in modern finance: that payments are costs to minimize rather than assets to optimize.
+This framing created what may be the most expensive misconception in modern finance: that payments are costs to minimize, not assets to optimize.

 This Journal exists to redefine enterprise AP as a function focused on asset management, return generation, and the intelligence embedded in the movement of money.